 Scope of chapter C

-The rules of this chapter apply to data driven marketing and digital marketing communications as defined below.
-They also apply to physical direct mail whether distribution is based on the use of personal data or not (so-called “unaddressed mail”).
-Unless specifically indicated otherwise, this chapter applies to all participants in the data driven marketing and digital marketing eco-system and their marketing communications activities, whether digital or non-digital, whatever their form, medium or content.
-It sets standards of ethical conduct to be followed by all parties involved in data driven and digital marketing communications.
+The rules of this chapter apply to data driven marketing, direct marketing and digital marketing communications as defined below.
+Unless specifically indicated otherwise, this chapter applies to all participants in the data driven marketing, direct marketing and digital marketing eco-system and their marketing communications activities, whether digital or non-digital, whatever their form, medium or content.
+It sets standards of ethical conduct to be followed by all parties involved in data driven, direct marketing and digital marketing communications.

 These rules, as well as the General Provisions, apply regardless of how marketing communications are created, modified or delivered, i.e., whether by humans or through automated means, such AI and algorithms.
 Marketers employing such technologies should exercise due oversight to ensure compliance with the Code.